Sleeped32/BrookesSem2/Foundations of Business/Sample.md

 Porter's five forces model gives a framework to understand the completive forces within an industry.
 Also, the model evaluates the effect of the forces and how they can change the division of economic value among industries

 The industry H&M are pursing is the cycling industry
 	The threat of new entry is moderate due to the increase amount of riders.
 The increase in demand would lead to an increase in firms entering the market.
 A larger force driving competition would be subsites.
 This is because of the increase cost of living leading to households have less disposable income and the high cost of bikes.
-There was a decrease in the b
+There was a decrease in the sales volume of pedal cycles
 ##### Conclusion
 Steal bikes so commsimers have to come back to buy another or otherwise they ae unable to get to work